Serves about 8

 The meat soup is done in a separate pot than the pacha.
 First rub some flour on the lamb shank or other meat with bones, tongue, or feet and then rinse well.
 Add them all to a large pot of boiling water.
 Boil on high for about 20 minutes then discard water.
 Rinse all of the meat/bones with cold water.
 Add the meat/bones back to the pot and add enough water so that it is a couple inches over the meat/bones.
 Add 1 tablespoon salt, 1 teaspoon pepper, onions (optional), and bring to a boil.
 Cover and boil on medium/low heat for about 2 – 3 hours or until your meat is tender.
 The tongue usually takes about 2 – 3 hours to become tender.
 If you are adding dried chick peas, add them the last hour of boiling.
 If you are using canned chick peas, add them the last 15 minutes of boiling.
 When the broth is done, remove the tongue from the pot and allow to cool enough to handle.
 Peel the tongue and add both back to broth.
 Add more salt and pepper if necessary.

 Rinse the tripe well.
 Cut the tripe into pieces that are symmetrical when folded.
 Keep in mind the pouches will be the size of your piece folded in half.
 Discard extra small pieces.
+Gently rub them all over with flour and water and rinse.
 Soak with a little water and lemon/lime slices for at least an hour and then rinse.
-Gently rub them all over with flour and water and rinse again.
 Thread your needle and tie a knot at the end of the thread.
 Fold your tripe piece in half and sew around most of it except about 2 inches.
 Tie a knot and cut the thread.
 Repeat this for the rest of your pieces.

 Rice Mix Preparation